AvikNayak22/SpendWisely/README.md

 # SpendWisely

-SpendWisely is a full-stack financial management application that helps users track their expenses and incomes, analyze their spending habits, and manage their finances efficiently.
+SpendWisely is a full-stack expense-tracking web application that helps users track their expenses and incomes, analyze their spending habits, and manage their finances efficiently.

 ## Features